The Kinks (manga)

 The Kinks (ザ・キンクス, Za Kinkusu) is a Japanese manga series written and illustrated by Shunji Enomoto.
 It began serialization on Kodansha's Comic Days manga website in March 2023.

+Synopsis

+The series centers around the mundane lives of the Kinku family.
+The novelist father, punk mother, coolheaded eldest daughter, and quiet son.

 Publication

 Written and illustrated by Shunji Enomoto, The Kinks began serialization on Kodansha's Comic Days manga website on March 26, 2023.
-Its chapters have been compiled into three wideban volumes as of October 2025.
+Its chapters have been compiled into four wideban volumes as of September 2026.